AtMostafa/good-coding-practices/workshop/pep8.org.md

 * `__double_leading_and_trailing_underscore__`: “magic” objects or attributes, e.g., `__init__`, `__import__` or `__file__`.
 Never invent such names; only use them as documented.

+---

 ## Prescriptive: Naming Conventions

 ### Names to Avoid

 Never use the characters ‘l’ (lowercase letter el), ‘O’ (uppercase letter oh), or ‘I’ (uppercase letter eye) as single character variable names.

+---

+### Variable Names

+Use `lower_case_with_underscores`.
+Always use meaningful names.
+Allow a 3rd person reading your code to understand.
+    Do not use:

+        a = 0
+        temp = ""
+        for i in my_list:

 ### Package and Module Names

 Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.

+---

 ### Class Names